daybreaker/disneymodbot/README.md

 5) Remember to change the subreddit name in the main ruby file.

-6) Run the app as `bundle exec ruby disneymodbot.rb`
+6) Run the app on a server using `nohup bundle exec ruby disneymodbot.rb &> /dev/null &`

+    This will run the app in the background (or you can use screen, if you want) and you can watch the log using `tail -f history.log`

 ### Issues & Future Work